2001-Sat Apr 21 05:55:42 EDT 2018

 We asked the veterinary professionals to weigh in on which dog breeds shed the most and which shed the least.
 Of course, keep in mind that all breeds have variances.
 Just because a breed makes the light-shedders list doesn't mean you should expect a fur-free home.

 Want to stay up to date on the latest pet news and have the opportunity to participate in our next survey?
+Sign up here.

 You might also like:

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.

 Bartonella is a type bacteria that can be transmitted to cats, dogs and humans from exposure to infected fleas and…